 Lacquer is super strong, but like all superheroes it is vulnerable to a few evil agents.
 Light damage is Enemy #1, quickly causing lacquer to become faded and lose its gloss.
 Another common problem is seen when the lacquer coating remains strong, but the supporting structure below (often wood) is lost or damaged.
 Wood furniture, for example, will expand and contract, causing the lacquer coating to crack or give way.

 In Asia, lacquer has traditionally been repaired by adding fresh lacquer as a coating over damaged surfaces or as an adhesive to secure lifting flakes.
 The advantage of this method is that the materials are compatible and age well together.
-But in the US, conservators often prefer to use a modern, reversible acrylic so that the original historic material is easy to distinguish from later repairs.
-The differing approaches can best be summed up as “compatibility v. reversibility.”
+But in the United States, conservators often prefer to use a modern, reversible acrylic so that the original historic material is easy to distinguish from later repairs.
+The differing approaches can best be summed up as “compatibility versus reversibility.”
 Both philosophies have advantages and disadvantages, and recent collaborative scientific studies have demonstrated that different circumstances may call for one or the other, or for a combination of both methods (Rivers et al., 217).

-As science advances, new techniques and instrumentation allow conservation scientists to explore lacquer science on deeper and deeper levels.
+As science advances, new techniques and instrumentation allow conservation scientists to explore lacquer science on deeper levels.
 Scientists have used advanced data evaluation in conjunction with pyrolysis-gas chromatography mass spectrometry (Py-GCMS) to identify sap from different species of trees, as well as other components in the lacquer recipes used over thousands of years.
 Cross-sections of lacquer, examined under a microscope, can tell even more about the structure and composition of a work.

 The results of this new research technique have been groundbreaking.
 Aromatic resins, oils such as tung and perilla, glue, and even traces of fruit may be found in the recipe in certain places and time periods.
 More significantly still, lacquer from the tree species of Vietnam, Thailand, and Burma has been found in Chinese and Japanese objects and European export goods, uncovering new information about Asian trade and technical standards never before considered (Heginbotham and Schilling, 2009).

-2011.
-Rivers, Shayne, Rupert Faulkner and Boris Pretzel, editors.
-East Asian Lacquer: Material Culture, Science and Conservation.
-London: Archetype Publications in association with the Victoria & Albert Museum.
+Rivers, Shayne, Rupert Faulkner, and Boris Pretzel, editors.
+“East Asian Lacquer: Material Culture, Science and Conservation.”
+London: Archetype Publications in association with the Victoria & Albert Museum, 2011.